hiroyasuakada/StyleGAN2-PyTorch/README.md

 # Stylegan2-by-PyTorch
 A PyTorch implementation of StyleGAN2.

-You can try two implementations; official pre-trained model and new model with your own dataset.
+You can try two implementations; official pre-trained model and new model trained with your own dataset.

 # Demo
 ## ① Use Pre-Trained Models from Official Implementation